MD485/Misc-Projects/README.md

 # Misc-Projects
 A repository mainly meant to hold projects too small or too lacking in uniqueness to require their own repository.
-Most the projects here are either a project that has a cool result or one that has an interesting technique or two in it's design/construction.
+Projects here are either a project does something cool or has an interesting technique in it's design/implementation.
+Projects are grouped by name, then by the language they were written in. e.g. My-Project(VB), Quadcopter-Controls(C), etc.